STIMALiU/ml-reading-group/README.md

 PhD students who want to earn three course credits (3hp) need to be responsible for one session/topic, and actively participate in at least 70 % of the sessions.

-## Dates VT 2020
+## Dates VT 2021
-- First meeting (brainstorming session) on Jan 21.
+- First meeting (brainstorming session) on Jan 19.
-- First regular session on Feb 4.
+- First regular session on Feb 2.
-- In total 10 regular sessions (even weeks throughout the semester).
+- In total 10 regular sessions (odd weeks throughout the semester).
 You need to attend at least 7 of these to earn the course credits.

-## Selected topics VT 2020
+## Selected topics VT 2021

+## Topics discussed VT 2020

 __Feb 4: Attention 1 (FL)__